Chinese people in Papua New Guinea

 Chinese people in Papua New Guinea included, as of 2008, only about 1,000 of the "old Chinese"—locally born descendants of late 19th- and early 20th-century immigrants—remain in the country; most have moved to Australia.
 However, their numbers have been bolstered significantly by new arrivals from overseas Chinese communities in Southeast Asia and later from mainland China.
-There are also a few migrants from the Republic of China on Taiwan.
+There are also a few migrants from the Republic of China (Taiwan).

 Migration history

 Origins

 Beginning in 1888, the German New Guinea Company (GNGC) imported hundreds of indentured Chinese labourers each year, from Amoy (now Xiamen), Hong Kong, Singapore, and Sumatra to work on coconut and tobacco plantations.
 They suffered a fatality rate as high as 40% due to tropical diseases and harsh treatment.
 However, from 1898, the German government formally took over administration of the territory from the GNGC, and promoted free immigration instead of indentured labour.
 Carpenters, shipbuilders, engineers, tailors, and shopkeepers flowed into the territory, spreading out to various towns including Rabaul, Kokopo, Kavieng, Lae, and Madang.
 Ships regularly sailed back and forth to Hong Kong.
 From a population of 200 in 1890, the Chinese community grew to 1427 by 1913.
 Of those, just 101 were women.